 Preshrink your fabric (if necessary), then press it.

 edge of your fabric).
-You can find the crosswise grain of your fabric in one
+You can find the crosswise grain of your fabric in one of three ways:

 Check your fabric's grain